 - Logging messages and calls to better understand your donors

-- Creating automated email follow-ups to inquiries – a perfect way to improve lead engagement and let leads know that you always receive their messages.
+- Creating automated email follow-ups to inquiries – a perfect way to improve engagement and let donors know that you always receive their messages.
 Automation tools may also allow your nonprofit to send automatic emails to possible donors with a few clicks

 - Creating workflows to help your employees/volunteers get complex tasks done on time

 - Scoring leads so your donation-seeking employees know who to prioritize and what organizations/individuals need more persuasion

 - Managing donation lifecycles to offer better value to donors